 - 1. the principles and process for calculating estimated settlement amounts when normal processing is not possible. - 2.
-AEMO's process for estimating settlement amounts for the purpose of prudential estimation under Rule 3.3.9.
+AEMO's process for estimating settlement amounts for the purpose of prudential estimation under Rule 3.3.9 clause 3.3.9 of the NER.